-Head to this funky modern take on an old-school kopitiam (coffee shop) for a traditional Singaporean pick-me-up: toast laced with kaya (a jam made from coconut milk, eggs and sugar).
+Start the day at Toast Box at Bugis Junction, where you’ll find a modern take on an old-school kopitiam (coffee shop) serves a traditional Singaporean pick-me-up: toast laced with kaya (a jam made from coconut milk, eggs and sugar).
 It goes well with soft-boiled eggs and coffee sweetened with condensed milk.

 Savour chilli crab at Momma Kong's